Submissions

 Flash Fiction

-Word count: 1,200 words or less
+Word count: 1,500 words or less

 Please submit no more than three flash fiction pieces per submission.
-Texts should be double-spaced in 12pt Times New Roman or a similar serif typeface.

-Submissions for Flash Fiction may also be considered for BHN.TODAY.
+Submissions for Flash Fiction may also be considered for BHN.TODAY

 Poetry